SuperRonJon/StreamSync/README.md

 `python -m twitchsync clip_url/slug/vod_timestamp_url streamer1 streamer2 streamer3`

+On the first run, the program will ask for your twitch application client credentials if it cannot find them.
+You can enter them here or by passing them as optional arguments on the first run like below.

+`python -m twitchsync --client_id <token> --client_secret <token>`

+Once you have set your tokens once the program will store them in a configuration file and you will not need to enter them again.

+You can also set up your configuration by setting up environment variables, explained in the following section.

 ### Setting environment variables

 This section is optional to have credentials be auto-detected on first run rather than manually enter them in the CLI.